Azure/azure-sdk-for-java/sdk/spring/spring-cloud-azure-stream-binder-eventhubs/README.md

 #### Event Hub Consumer Properties ####

-It supports the following configurations with the format of `spring.cloud.stream.eventhub.bindings.<channelName>.consumer`.
+It supports the following configurations with the format of `spring.cloud.stream.eventhubs.bindings.<channelName>.consumer`.

 **_start-position_**